LeonardoBerti00/DeepMarket/README.md

 ## Data
 1. Firstly you need to have some LOBSTER data otherwise it would be impossible to train a new model.
 The format of the data should be the same as LOBSTER: f"{year}-{month}-{day}_34200000_57600000_{type}" and the data should be saved in f"data/{stock_name}/{stock_name}_{year}-{start_month}-{start_day}_{year}-{end_month}-{end_day}".
 The type can be a message or orderbook.
 2. You need to add the new stock to the constants and to the config file.
+3. you need to change cst.DATE_TRAING_DAYS setting the start day and end day
-3. You need to start the preprocessing setting, to do so set config.IS_DATA_PREPROCESSED to False and run python main.py
+4. You need to start the preprocessing setting, to do so set config.IS_DATA_PREPROCESSED to False and run python main.py

 ## Implementing and Training a new model
 To train a new model, follow these steps: